kajuberdut/jerome/README.md

   <h3 align="center">Jerome</h3>

   <p align="center">
-    A colllection of string functions that may or may not be useful.
+    A collection of string functions that may or may not be useful for compression.
   </p>
 </p>